ltello/injections/README.md

 # Injections: A collection of methods injected in different classes I like to use in my Rails applications

 * **ActionController:**

-    _before_render: A callback executed just after an action in a controller before rendering any view._
+     before_render: _A callback executed just after an action in a controller before rendering any view._

 * **ActiveResource:**

-    _ACTIVE_RESOURCE_MAPPING_CLASSES: a mechanism to map an ActiveResource class to a ActiveRecord class of different name._
+    _ACTIVE_RESOURCE_MAPPING_CLASSES_: a mechanism to map an ActiveResource class to a ActiveRecord class of different name.

 * **Array:**
     _pop_if_unique: the single element of the array if it is of size 1.